Don't Let Reaper be Grim! A Training Course for Screen-Reader Users.

 What Will I Learn?

-The course is divided into four sessions, each of which will last at least 60 minutes.
+The course is divided into four sessions, each of which lasts for approximately 90 minutes.
 Topics include, but are not restricted to:

 - Installing Reaper and the Accessible Solution.